Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Explanation:**

-1.  **Prepare Analysis Configuration:** This is the mandatory first step.
-It initializes the SonarQube scanner, connects it to your SonarQube server (or SonarCloud), and provides the project key and authentication token.
-For .NET projects, this step must occur **before** the build task.
+1.  **Prepare Analysis Configuration:**
+   	* This is the mandatory first step.
+    * It initializes the SonarQube scanner, connects it to your SonarQube server (or SonarCloud), and provides the project key and authentication token.
+    * For .NET projects, this step must occur **before** the build task.
-2.  **Visual Studio Build:** SonarQube's scanner for .NET works by "hooking" into the MSBuild process.
-As the code is compiled, the scanner analyzes the source files and identifies code smells, bugs, and vulnerabilities.
+2.  **Visual Studio Build:**
+     * SonarQube's scanner for .NET works by "hooking" into the MSBuild process.
+     * As the code is compiled, the scanner analyzes the source files and identifies code smells, bugs, and vulnerabilities.
-3.  **Visual Studio Test:** To include **code coverage** metrics in your SonarQube report, you must run your unit tests after the build.
-The scanner will pick up the test execution results and coverage files generated during this step.
+3.  **Visual Studio Test:**
+   * To include **code coverage** metrics in your SonarQube report, you must run your unit tests after the build.
+   * The scanner will pick up the test execution results and coverage files generated during this step.

-4.  **Run Code Analysis:** This final SonarQube task completes the analysis process.
-It aggregates all the data from the build and test steps, generates the final report, and uploads it to the SonarQube server for viewing.
+4. **Run Code Analysis:**
+	* This final SonarQube task completes the analysis process.
+    * It aggregates all the data from the build and test steps, generates the final report, and uploads it to the SonarQube server for viewing.

-**Note:** "Publish Build Artifacts" is a standard DevOps task, but it is not part of the specific SonarQube code quality validation workflow.

-### Question #9
+### Question #3 💩💩💩

+DRAG DROP

-DRAG DROP You need to and and isolate shared code.
-The shared code will be maintained in a series of packages.
+You need to and and isolate shared code.

+**The shared code will be maintained in a series of packages.**

 Which three actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.